Flights to China

 Myanmar (Burma) to China with a stopover

-There are more departure airports available if you consider a stopover: 16 airports in Myanmar (Burma) offer flights to 7 destinations in China with a single stop:
+If you consider a stopover, then there are more airports available: 13 airports in Myanmar (Burma) offer flights to 7 destinations in China that require just one stop:

 Flights from Bangladesh to China